mihir46/codepath-prework/README.md

 https://developer.mozilla.org/en-US/docs/Web/API/setInterval

 2. What was a challenge you encountered in creating this submission (be specific)?
 How did you overcome it? (recommended 200 - 400 words)
 I found adding a timer for how long the player could make a guess to be quite a challenge.
-I started by reading
+I started by reading about the setInterval() function like the tutorial suggested.

 3. What questions about web development do you have after completing your submission? (recommended 100 - 300 words) [YOUR ANSWER HERE]